mku11/Salmon-AES-CTR/README.md

 **Security Limitations**
 - User sequencer files are not secure from other apps by default.
 For Android: you must create sequencer files in protected app space and not on external storage!
-Android apps work on sandbox environments though for ROOTED devices there is no such protection.
+Android apps work on sandbox environments though for rooted devices there is no such protection.
 For Windows: you can create sequencer files preferably within %LOCALAPPDATA% folder.
 Windows will notify you if it detects tampering though it is recommended for additional security you use the Salmon Windows Service.
 The Salmon windows service is a better solution because it protects the sequencer files under a system administrator (LocalSystem) account.
 For Linux and Mac: make sure you keep the sequencer files in a safe place since salmon has no anti-tampering support for these OSes.
 What you can do is implement a secure nonce service or your own tampering detection!
 You can do that by extending SalmonFileSequencer class, for an example see WinFileSequencer.
 - Importing files to a salmon virtual drive using different devices requires authorization by an already authorized device for each  virtual drive.
 The device that created the drive is by default authorized.
 The authorization mechanism works by assigning new nonce ranges for each authorized device which prevents nonce reuse.